 garage conversion cost

 A designer who’s experienced with garage conversions is essential because they’ll know whether you can use the foundation as is or you’ll have to reinforce it or replace it altogether.
+In some cases, if the foundation is too damaged, it may cost less to build a brand new structure than convert the garage.

 Steel is more expensive than wood and is not commonly used in ADU construction.
 It may be necessary to fortify the second story if you’re adding a unit over your garage.

-Brick, masonry, and stone for your accessory dwelling unit
+Brick, masonry, and stone

 Raw materials like brick and stone are optional in most ADU projects–they’re used as design elements.